adrido/minetest-mapper-cpp/doc/manual.rst

     * As the corners of the area
     * As the lower-left corner, and the area's dimensions
     * As the center of the are, and the area's dimensions
+    * As a corner and an angle and distance to the second corner
     * Using legacy format (compatible with standard minetestmapper)

     **Granularity**